-Clean Development Mechanism (CDM)
+Mechanism (CDM)

-One of the three flexible mechanisms established by the Kyoto Protocol.
+Kyoto Protocol.
 CDM is the market instrument in which certified emission reductions can be achieved from a project developed in a "non-Annex I" country (developing country) with the assistance of an "Annex I" country (industrialized country).
 These reductions are accrued to the reduction commitment of the "Annex I" party (Art.
-12 of the Kyoto Protocol) in the Kyoto Protocol's first commitment period (2008-2012).
+12 of the Kyoto Protocol) in the Kyoto Protocol's first commitment period warming potential.

-CO2 equivalent (CO2e)

-The quantity of a given GHG multiplied by its total global warming potential.
 This is the standard unit for comparing the degree of warming which can be caused by different GHGs.

-Direct emissions
+CO2 equivalent (CO2e) The quantity of a given GHG multiplied by its total global tons of carbon dioxide emitted per barrel of fossil fuel burned).

-Greenhouse gas emissions from sources that are owned or controlled by the reporting entity.
+Direct emissions Greenhouse gas emissions from sources that are owned or controlled by the reporting entity.

-Emission factor

-A unique value for determining an amount of a greenhouse gas emitted for a given quantity of activity data (e.g., metric tons of carbon dioxide emitted per barrel of fossil fuel burned).
+Emission factor A unique value for determining an amount of a greenhouse gas emitted for a given quantity of activity data (e.g., metric combustible gases with combustion air provided by uncontrolled ambient air around the flame.

-Flare

-A destruction device that uses an open flame to burn combustible gases with combustion air provided by uncontrolled ambient air around the flame.
+Flare A destruction device that uses an open flame to burn